CESSProject/doc-v2/storage-miner/troubleshooting.md

 ![CESS Image Download Issue](../assets/storage-miner/troubleshooting/cess-image-download-issue.png)

-Make sure to run commands in the root privilege or with `sudo` command.
+Ensure the commands are run in the root privilege or prefixed with `sudo` command.

 Try `cess config set` command.